Georgia Commercial Tenant CAM Rights [2026 Guide]

 Georgia applies the general rule that contract claims accrue when the breach occurs, which for CAM disputes typically means when the annual reconciliation statement was delivered.
 If your landlord sent you a reconciliation in February 2020 that included impermissible charges, the six-year window closes approximately in February 2026.
 If the same error appeared in the February 2021 reconciliation, you have until approximately February 2027.

 Georgia courts apply plain language interpretation to written contracts.
 When a lease exclusion is unambiguous, Georgia courts enforce it as written.
-This is significant for CAM disputes because it means a clear exclusion of capital expenditures, landlord overhead, or management company compensation is fully enforceable even if the landlord argues the expense is "maintenance" or "operating cost."
+A clear exclusion of capital expenditures, landlord overhead, or management company compensation is fully enforceable even if the landlord argues the expense is "maintenance" or "operating cost."

 Georgia courts enforce lease-defined dispute windows as contractual conditions.
 If your lease requires you to object to a reconciliation within 60 or 90 days of receipt, failing to do so within that window may bar your right to dispute that year's charges, regardless of whether the six-year statutory period is still open.